sveltejs/v2.svelte.dev/content/guide/00-introduction.md

 #### Getting started using degit

-[degit](https://github.com/Rich-Harris/degit) is a tool for creating projects from templates store in git repos.
+[degit](https://github.com/Rich-Harris/degit) is a tool for creating projects from templates stored in git repos.
 Install it globally...

 ```bash
 npm install -g degit